 To quickly calculate the net profit margin, follow these easy steps:

-Find out the net profit of a company by taking a look at its financial statement.
+Find out a company's net profit by looking at its financial statement.
 (Important: the data you are looking for may sometimes be found under the "net income" category.)

 Get data on the net profit.
 Remember that